zackha/nationalworld/README.md

 - Complete: All Categories looks
 - UI: Add Skeleton
 - Fix: All typescript, types and interface
-- Fix: All functions and structure redesign
+- Fix: All functions and structure redesign and develop
+- Add: Notification